pedrotski/CS-GO-Server-Configs-server.cfg/README.md

 # CS-GO Server Config (server.cfg)
 This repo serves as a place for up and coming CS:GO server owners to quickly get a server config (server.cfg) that is not only easy to edit, but is easy to understand.

+> [!WARNING]
+> This config should not be used for CS2.
+We share our default configs for CS2 (There isnt much to change!) on the [Game Host Bros](https://www.gamehostbros.com/
+) Github.

 Additionally I have included commands (and mods) for each server type to get the particular server up and running.

 I have included configs for: